kisoku/whisk/README.md

 decisions about which code gets downloaded for you.

-Whisk has been designed to work with git only and tries to help automating the more tedious aspects of working in with 'the single repository per cookbook' model.
+Whisk has been designed to work with git only and tries to help automating the more tedious aspects of working with the 'single git repository per cookbook' model.

 # Configuration #